Updated: Apr 7

 This article was written by contributing writer Jessica Sayers

-Jessica is a graduate from Southern New Hampshire University with a degree in Creative Writing.
+Jessica is a graduate of Southern New Hampshire University with a degree in Creative Writing.
 She has also written for other publications such as Gamers Decide.

 You can also find her on Instagram and Facebook @changethestarz